ycrc/ycrc.github.io/docs/clusters-at-yale/guides/r.md

 In particular, you will need `Rmpi`, `doMC`, and `doMPI`.
 The first two can be installed via conda, while the last one must be installed manually.

-To get started, load the `miniconda` module and create a new environement using the `conda-forge`
+To get started, load the `miniconda` module and create a new environment using the `conda-forge`
 channel:

 ```bash